pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 axs[1].legend(lines, labels);
 ```

 We'll model now how individual taste enters into discrete choice problems, but ignore the complexities of the time-dimension.
-Leaving that as an exercise for the reader.
+Leaving the complication of temporal dynamics as an exercise for the reader.

 ```{code-cell} ipython3
 N = c_df.shape[0]